nop33/si/src/content/custom-page/home.md

 title: Supporting policymakers in their cooperation with future generations.
 keyfactsSection:
   - title: About
-    description: The Simon Institute for Longterm Governance (SI) is somewhere between a research and a training centre.
-We support policy networks in mitigating global catastrophic risks with science-based, no-frills approaches.
+    description: The Simon Institute for Longterm Governance (SI) supports policy networks in mitigating global catastrophic risks with thoughtful, evidence-informed approaches.
+We conduct research, offer training programs and build networks.
     link:
       title: More about us
       url: /about/